sumatrapdfreader/sumatrapdf/docs/md/Commands.md

 - `color` : default, color
 - `openedit` : boolean, `false` if not given
 - `copytoclipboard` : boolean, `false` if not given.
-For higlihgt/underline etc. annotations, copies the text of annotaiton to clipboard.
+For highlight/underline/squiggly/strikeout  annotations, copies the selection (text of annotation) to clipboard.
 This used to be default behavior for built-in `a` etc. keyboard shortcuts but now it has to be explicitly chosen.
+- `setcontent` : boolean, false if not give.
+For highlight/underline/squiggly/strikeout sets content of annotation to the selection (text of annotation)

 Use cases:
 - change default color for annotations